Athens and Jerusalem

-There has always been that class of “theologians,” Étienne Gilson tells us, “according to whom Revelation had been given to men as a substitute for all other knowledge, including science, ethics and metaphysics … Reduced to its essentials, their position is very simple; since God has spoken to us, it is no longer necessary for us to think.”1 Now this is an extreme way to put things, but it does mark a basic tendency that has as its parallel an aversion to finding wisdom from among the pagans.
+On the other hand, there has long been a class of “theologians,” Étienne Gilson tells us, “according to whom Revelation had been given to men as a substitute for all other knowledge, including science, ethics and metaphysics … Reduced to its essentials, their position is very simple; since God has spoken to us, it is no longer necessary for us to think.”1

 G. L. Prestige remarked,